-Jacksonville's newest urgent care center is conveniently located just minutes from the Jacksonville International Airport west of I-95 at 1215 Dunn Avenue.
+Family Care Partner's urgent care center is conveniently located just minutes from the Jacksonville International Airport west of I-95 at 1215 Dunn Avenue, Suite #1.
 With expanded hours of operation, ERgent Care doctors and staff can help you feel better with less of a wait.
 Our goal is to provide those in need of walk-in urgent medical services an alternative to more costly, over-crowded hospital emergency rooms.

 We are fully equipped to handle medical emergencies*, such as: